Parenting Arrangements

 After separation, parents often need to come to arrangements between about:

-• Who the child or children are to live with,
+• Who the children are to live with,

-• How much time their child or children will spend with each parent and other people such as grandparents,
+• How much time their children will spend with each parent and other people such as grandparents,

-• The allocation of parental responsibility (i.e. who is to make major long-term decisions for the child or children),
+• The allocation of parental responsibility (i.e. who is to make major long-term decisions for the children),

 • How to make important decisions about a child (eg. choice of school, medical decisions or relocating away from a parent),